fullstackhero/dotnet-starter-kit/README.md

 fsh install
 ```

-This isntall the FSH CLI tools and the associated Templates.
+This install the FSH CLI tools and the associated Templates.
 You are now ready to create your first FSH project!

 #### FSH .NET WebAPI Boilerplate
 Here's how you would create a Solution using the FSH .NET WebAPI Boilerplate.

 Simply navigate to a new directory (wherever you want to place your new solution), and open up Command Prompt at the opened directory.

 Run the following command.
-Note that, in this demonstration, I am naming my new solution as FSH.Starter.
+In this demonstration, we are naming the new solution as FSH.Starter.

 ```bash
 fsh api new FSH.Starter